 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Devastated by fire in 1942, the house was nurtured back to life by the Hyde Parker family and it remains their much-loved family home to this day.
+Devastated by fire in 1942, it was nurtured back to life by the Hyde Parker family and it remains their much loved family home to this day.
 It is their stories of family life at Melford – from visits by their cousin Beatrix Potter through to our visitors today that make this house more than bricks and mortar.